MK2112/nn-zero-to-hero-notes/T002 - Intro to LLMs - Director's Cut/T002 - Intro_to_LLMs - Director's_Cut - Notes.md

 The inference process could be perceived as logically simple.
 This wouldn't be the case for the training process used to attain the parameters.
 There's no inference without training first.
 Training is so complex that, other than inference, running it on your laptop is not advised.

 Interestingly, MetaAI [published how they trained Llama 2 exactly](https://arxiv.org/abs/2307.09288).<br>First, we need text for the model to get exposed to and to learn based upon.
 This is done by crawling the web, downloading ~10 TB of text.<br>The untrained model is exposed to this huge set of text on what's called a GPU cluster.
 Think of this as a set of servers, each running multiple [specialized graphics cards or graphics processing units (GPU)](https://www.nvidia.com/en-us/data-center/a100/) (not obtainable at BestBuy).
 As it turns out, specialized GPUs are the best hardware we have for training.
-MetaAI used 6,000 GPUs for 12 days, which cost them around $2 million.
+MetaAI used $6,000$ GPUs for $12$ days, which cost them around $2 million.
 This is relatively low compared to closed-source models.

-> Remarkably, this complex setup aims to distill knowledge about the ~10 TB of text into our desired set of parameters.
-You can think of this process as lossy knowledge compression.
+> Remarkably, this complex setup aims to distill knowledge about the ~10 TB of text into our desired set of parameters. **You can think of this process as lossy knowledge compression.**

 ### Network Interaction